izdwuut/gog-picker/README.md

 The GoG Picker works with Steam giveaways only.

+As of now I don't implement any throttling, so APIs query limits can be easily exceeded.
+Please keep it in mind!

 # Usage

 The GoG Picker requires Python 3.6+ installed on your PC.
 You need a Steam and Reddit API keys.
 Check [a configuration section](#configuration) for more details.
 The script is intended to be invoked from a [CLI](https://en.wikipedia.org/wiki/Command-line_interface):